bparanj/crystal/computer/cloud/master-image.md

 By following these steps, you can efficiently replicate your Kali Linux installation across multiple laptops, saving time and ensuring consistency across your deployment.

 When selling laptops to different individuals, it's important to ensure that each laptop is uniquely identifiable and properly configured for use in a new environment.
-Here’s a step-by-step guide on how to set up the laptops, including whether they need different hostnames.
+Here’s a step-by-step guide on how to set up the laptops,  whether they need different hostnames.

 ### Why Unique Hostnames are Important